nataliegroeneboom/Vue-practice-dec/README.md

-# Vue-practice-dec - Section 8.3: Instance Object
+# Vue-practice-dec - Section 8.3: Instance Properties

 All instance property and method names are prefix with a $.